wiljunior146/ChatHub-NestJs/README.md

 # It is unsafe to use synchronize: true for schema synchronization
 # on production once you get data in your database.

-# Since we are using mongodb the TypeORM will only syncs just by creating indices
-# if the synchronize is true.

 $ yarn run seed
 ```